Passive two-plateau relaxation from Tricomi confluent hypergeometric kernels: Conclusions

 Taken together, the proposed approach combines four features that are rarely available simultaneously within a single model class: bounded two-plateau behaviour, certified passivity, explicit spectral structure, and constructive rational realisation.
 This combination, in our view, is the main contribution of the present work.
 More broadly, the results suggest that special-function-based passive kernels can offer a viable alternative to fractional elements when one seeks both flexibility in spectral shaping and compatibility with classical circuit and system-theoretic tools.

-Future work may extend this framework toward richer multi-branch electrochemical architectures, broader validation across impedance and dielectric datasets, and passive reduced-order implementations tailored to time-domain simulation and circuit solvers.
-In these settings, the Tricomi construction provides a compact and physically grounded basis for modelling long-memory dynamics with broad and structured relaxation spectra.
+Future work may extend this framework toward richer multi-branch electrochemical architectures, broader validation across impedance and dielectric datasets, and passive reduced-order implementations tailored to time-domain simulation and circuit solvers. {In addition, it might be interesting to investigate qualitative and semi-quantitative links between the model parameters and underlying microscopic mechanisms, such as ion transport and interfacial polarisation.} In these settings, the Tricomi construction provides a compact and physically grounded basis for modelling long-memory dynamics with broad and structured relaxation spectra.